Codeschreibaer/Engine-sound-ai-nalysis/README.md

 ## Acknowledgments

-The basic idea for our project was inspired by a Bavarian inventor Michael Schmutzenhofer who successfully detects odometer manipulations through sound analysis (though using ultrasound).
+The basic idea for our project was inspired by Bavarian inventor Michael Schmutzenhofer who successfully detects odometer manipulations through sound analysis (though using ultrasound).
 Proper credit will be given to all utilized sources and resources, especially if accessing open-source data or code.